achen5671/cisc_3130/README.md

 ##Lab 3
 Similar program as lab two.
 Each artist in the spotify csv file is created into a object.
 Each artist object nests a track object that stores every track on the spotify top chart.
 Artist names are sorted alphabetically in the ArrayList.

+##Lab 4
+Read in 3 months worth of csv file and store each song to an arraylist.
+Then remove the duplicates by converting it to a hashset then storing the value to a queue.
+We use poll() to remove a value from the queue (song played) and add it to a stack to refer too.